 Location Alstonefield Memorial Hall (The Village Hall) Postcode for Satnav - DE6 2FR Click for Directions

-Refreshments Tea & coffee is provided throughout the day, with home baking Please bring your own packed lunch.
+Refreshments Tea & coffee is provided throughout the day, with home-made biscuits mid-morning and cake mid-afternoon.

 About the Workshop You should bring one pre-wrapped ball with you, ready for measuring (see above)*.
 You will learn to measure out 10 'complex divisions with 12 centres and and work the star design as in photograph above.
 There will be a two different sets of coloured threads to choose from.
 You will also be shown how to work the design pictured below, which could be worked on any size ball.